snadorp/ensime-sbt/README.md

 EnsimeKeys.additionalSExp in Compile := (additionalSExp in Compile) := ":custom-key custom-value"
 ```

+**BUG IN SBT**: see https://github.com/sbt/sbt/issues/1592 if you get any problems about `error: value enablePlugins is not a member of sbt.Project`.

 ## Usage

 Type `sbt gen-ensime` or, from the sbt prompt: